Invitation to Submit

 All submissions will undergo a peer review process by the Program Committee.
 The Program Committee will allocate accepted submissions to the program, taking into account the quality of each abstract, the balance of the program and the relevance to the overall conference theme: Widening Perspectives of Student Success.

-This conference seeks to explore evidence based practice in international education services by looking at the following sub themes;
+This conference seeks to explore evidence based practice in student services by looking at the following sub themes;

 - Communication and information